 - With a light touch, fold the dried fruit, marzipan and almonds into the batter.

-- Separate the mixture into 12 muffin cases (I use my 5 cm ice cream scoop here but you can also use tablespoons).
+- Divide the muffin batter among the 12 muffin cases (I use my 5 cm ice cream scoop here but you can also use tablespoons).

 - Bake the Stollen Muffins for approximately 20 to 25 minutes or untli slightly risen and golden brown on top.

-- Once the Stollen Muffins are ready, remove the muffin tray from the oven.
+- Remove the muffin pan from the oven.

-- When they have cooled a little and are firm enough to handle, lift out of the muffins onto a wire racks and cool for about 5 minutes.
+- When the muffins have cooled a little and are firm enough to handle, lift them out of the muffin pan and transfer onto a wire rack to cool for about 5 minutes.

-- Then melt the butter, and use it to brush the warm muffins.
+- While the muffins are cooling, melt the butter, and use it to brush the warm muffins.

-- Using a fine sieve, cover with the icing sugar, and add another dusing of icing sugar just before serving.
+- Using a fine sieve, immediately dust the muffins with the icing sugar, and add another dusing of icing sugar just before serving.
 NOTE: Although these are best served warm or at room temperature, they will keep for up to 3 days in an airtight container.
 If you keep them for a few days, make sure to re-heat slightly before eating (microwave) and enjoy them either plain or broken up and slathered with unsalted butter and honey or marmalade.